thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Git makes no technical distinction between the `master` branch and a feature branch.
 So you can add and commit changes to a feature branch just as you did in the Centralized Workflow.
 The only difference is that new commits are stored in the local `animate_menu_42` branch, completely isolated from any other branch.

-Feature branches keep both the `master` and `origin/master` branches pristine and unchanged while you iterate on a idea.
+Feature branches keep both the `master` and `origin/master` branches pristine and unchanged while you iterate on an idea.
 If a breaking change is accidentally committed while working, it won't immediately contaminate the `master` and `origin/master` branches.
 Thus you can continue developing and testing the project without polluting the centralized source of truth.

 ```text
                origin/master